 On average, each member contributes 2-4 hours per week to "co-operative living", through some combination of SHITS, mealplan cooking/cleaning, and elected positions (e.g. house manager, treasurer).

 pika occasionally throws large-scale social events (about once or twice per semester), although residents have small gatherings of friends and housemates much more often.
 It's common (and encouraged) for pikans to "lure" social or study groups to pika with the promise of free food and/or extra friends.

 After beginning to coalesce in 1969, pika formally became the Eta Delta chapter of Pi Kappa Alpha (a.k.a.
 PiKA), an all-male fraternity, in 1970 after successfully petitioning MIT to enter the Inter-Fraternity Council.
 In 1974, PiKA began asking MIT for permission to go co-ed.
 The administration rejected the first petition, but in the spring of 1975 it gave PiKA the green light to rush women the next fall.

 In 1980 the residents of PiKA decided to leave the national organization; since then, we have been an Independent Living Group (ILG).
 MIT provided generous financial support by purchasing the house from the PiKA national and refinancing the morgage at a lower interest rate.
 By 1982 all connections with the national had been severed.
 We stopped using the names "PiKA" and "Pika", and now refer to ourselves simply as "pika" (all lowercase, even at the beginning of sentences).

-pika has always practiced co-operative living and has generally maintained a female to male ratio of about 1:1, even when MIT did not have this ratio.
+pika has always practiced co-operative living and has generally been very gender diverse, even when MIT was not as mixed.

-In the fall of 2001 pika began accepting graduate students, although we still give priority to undergraduates.
+In the fall of 2001 pika began accepting graduate students, and we have about half undergrad and half graduate students now.